enkidevs/curriculum/Web/HTML/images/image-height-width.md

 ---
 ## Quiz

-### The main reason height & width are useful attributes to adding to HTML image elements is:
+### Is it true that setting height & width as attributes will reserve space before the image loads?

   ???

-* Browser reserves appropriate space for it.
-* Will overright CSS height & width values.
-* Prevents potential CSS mistakes with image size.
-* Easiest way to set image size.
-* Best way to manage responsive (resizable) images.
+  * Yes
+  * No